 "Boromir, you have compensated more than enough for whatever past betrayal you committed.
 I say it is only fear which keeps you from Gondor now."

 The battle below was spreading out, swelling like a wound.
 The Eagles swooped, the horses stampeded, the insects dug their way into orc and Easterling eyes, nose, mouth.
 On the far side, Boromir swung his blade around.
 He stared at the battle, and then spoke in a low voice: "Do not presume so much, Third One.”

 The elves cast each other a quick, knowing glance.
 But now was not the time for heartfelt discussions.
 The battle was moving, moving towards them, and it was their cue to enter.
 Without a word, the elves burst forward and ran towards the fighting.
 They quickly disappeared into the cloud of dust.

 To Boromir’s left, Radagast shook his staff and summoned a rage in the animals, so that all the beasts on the field let out a cry of anger.

-!"
+"Fight for your land!"
 Radagast cried, now in the common tongue.
-"Knock down the damnéd Enemy and free your people of fear
+"Knock down the damnéd Enemy and free your people of fear!"

 He did not know where the others were, but he could still hear Radagast’s voice, sinister and loud as it bellowed unknown spells behind him.
 All manner of beasts and insects were conjured up.
 Snakes twisted into view, emerging from the bare ground itself, to wrap around Easterling legs.
 A wave of stampeding horses plowed through.
 Boromir glanced back: he saw the wizard’s distant form, arms outstretched, and a whirlwind of insects and birds swirling around him, over his head, spanning wide.
 The animals could not discern between Wild Man and other, and Boromir nearly received a pair of hooves to the chest before he dodged out of the way.